KenHarlbar/alx-higher_level_programming/0x00-python-hello_world/README.md

 8-concat_edges.py - Prints a part of a string

 9-easter_egg.py - Prints “The Zen of Python”, by TimPeters, followed by a new line

+10-check_cycle.c - Checks if there is a cycle in a linked list